Mike Richards (ice hockey)

 Michael Richards (born February 11, 1985) is a Canadian former professional ice hockey player.
-Richards played 11 National Hockey League (NHL) seasons, spending time with the Philadelphia Flyers, Los Angeles Kings, and Washington Capitals, winning the Stanley Cup twice with the Kings.
-Richards was drafted in the first round of the 2003 NHL Entry Draft by the Flyers, 24th overall.
+Richards played 11 National Hockey League (NHL) seasons, spending time with the Philadelphia Flyers, Los Angeles Kings, and Washington Capitals.

-On June 29, 2015, the Kings announced that they had terminated Richards "for a material breach of the requirements" of his contract following his arrest on charges of possessing oxycodone without a prescription.
-The National Hockey League Players' Association filed a grievance on August 10 disputing the termination, which was settled on October 9, 2015, thereby making Richards an unrestricted free agent.
+Richards was drafted in the first round of the 2003 NHL entry draft by the Flyers, 24th overall, and made his NHL debut in 2005.
+He was named captain of the Flyers in 2008 at just 23 years old, leading Philadelphia to a Stanley Cup Finals appearance in 2010.
+In 2011, the Flyers traded Richards to the Los Angeles Kings, where he was a member of two Stanley Cup-winning teams with Los Angeles in 2012 and 2014.
+The Kings terminated his contract in 2015 after Richards was arrested for possession of oxycodone, a controlled substance, without a prescription.

-Richards was a member of two Stanley Cup-winning teams with Los Angeles, in 2012 and 2014, in addition to being a part of numerous championship teams at various levels, including the Memorial Cup (Kitchener Rangers – OHL), World Juniors (Canada – IIHF), the Calder Cup (Philadelphia Phantoms – AHL), and an Olympic gold medal (Canada).
+In addition to his two Stanley Cup titles, Richards won an Olympic gold medal with Canada senior team at the 2010 Winter Olympics.
+Richards' career also included championships in the Memorial Cup (2003), World Junior Championship (2005), and Calder Cup (2005).

 Playing career

-Early years
+Early years and NHL draft

 Richards grew up playing minor league hockey in his hometown of Kenora, Ontario.
 He played level A rep hockey for the Kenora Thistles until being drafted fourth overall in the 2001 OHL Priority Selection by the Kitchener Rangers.
 Richards was not a noted prospect prior to the selection.
 After receiving a tip from a friend in Kenora, Rangers general manager Jamie MacDonald traveled to see Richards play on two occasions.

 Richards began his major junior career with the Rangers in 2001–02.
 He was a member of a dominant 2003 Kitchener team that captured the Memorial Cup and led the team in scoring during the regular season, with 87 points.
 Following the Canadian Hockey League (CHL) championship victory, Richards was chosen as team captain.
-That summer, the Philadelphia Flyers selected him 24th overall in the 2003 NHL Entry Draft with the second of the team's two first round picks that season.
+That summer, the Philadelphia Flyers selected him 24th overall in the 2003 NHL entry draft with the second of the team's two first round picks that season.

 Upon being drafted, Richards returned to the Rangers for two more seasons.
-In his last season of junior, 2004–05, he embarked on another Memorial Cup run with Kitchener, but despite a remarkable 28-point performance from Richards in just 15 playoff games, the Rangers were eliminated by the London Knights in the OHL semi-finals.
+In his last season of junior, 2004–05, he embarked on another Memorial Cup run with Kitchener, but despite a remarkable 28-point performance from Richards in just 15 playoff games, the Rangers were eliminated by the London Knights in the OHL semifinals.
 As soon as Kitchener was eliminated, the Flyers assigned Richards to the Philadelphia Phantoms, their American Hockey League (AHL) affiliate, for their playoff run.
 Averaging over a point per game, he became a key part of the Phantoms' 2005 Calder Cup championship.